NK273610/QualityAssuranceAssignments/A1/README.md

 To test the methods we have implemented test classes in test folder.
 Please run the classses in order to tests the methods impemented.

 ### Break down class mthods of Controller
-There are in total five classes in controller which handles the logic having it's interfaces in interface folder. secure class:- checks if dealer id and dealer access key is not null and it is valid i.e. present in mock database. validPart class:-checks if partnumber is valid i.e. it is present in database and quantity demanded is less than or equal to quantity present in database for that part number.
+There are in total five classes in controller which handles the logic having it's interfaces in interface folder.

+1.secure class:- checks if dealer id and dealer access key is not null and it is valid i.e. present in mock database.

+2. validPart class:-checks if partnumber is valid i.e. it is present in database and quantity demanded is less than or equal to quantity present in database for that part number.

-XMLReader class:- It has methods to check null values in xml that we are reading, validate it's schema, get data from xml and convert xml to xsd.
+3. XMLReader class:- It has methods to check null values in xml that we are reading, validate it's schema, get data from xml and convert xml to xsd.

-ValidateData:- We validate the dealerid that we get from xml mathces the pattern and check the values are not null for every specific entry in xml.
-We have given implementation of check null values method in this class. partmanager class:- Here we verify if partno and quantity is valid and check that delivery address is not null.
+4. ValidateData:- We validate the dealerid that we get from xml mathces the pattern and check the values are not null for every specific entry in xml.
+We have given implementation of check null values method in this class.

+5. partmanager class:- Here we verify if partno and quantity is valid and check that delivery address is not null.

 ### Test classes
 Explain what these tests test and why